Bologna FC 1909: Champions: 1920s and 1930s

 After the first war, Bologna began to become more successful.
 First reaching the semi-finals of the Northern Italian competition in 1919–20, they went one better the following season by reaching the Northern League finals, going out 2–1 to Pro Vercelli.
 They would equal this again in 1923–24, coming runner up to eventual national champions Genoa.

 Bologna became Northern and National League champions for the first time during 1924–25, beating Genoa CFC after five hard-fought final matches to take the championship.
 The finals against the Ligurian giants were marred by heavy crowd troubles.
 A few seasons later Bologna became champions of Italy for the second time in 1928–29 giving them a foothold in Italian football, building up a legacy, this was the last time the league was competed in the old system, Serie A was instated the following year.

 Bologna won the Scudetto three more times before World War II, in 1935–36, 1936–37 and 1938–39, and once during the war (1940–41).

 Post-World War II

 After World War II, the club was less successful.
 Throughout the 1950s and 1960s, the club generally floated between fourth, fifth and sixth position in the league, until they took the league title back in 1963–64.
 To date this remains their last Serie A championship, bringing the club's total to seven.
 This qualified Bologna to the 1964–65 European Cup (today UEFA Champions League), but they were eliminated in the preliminary round against Anderlecht.

-It was not all doom and gloom for the club, however; in the 1970s, they won the Italian Cup twice, the second of which was disputed against Palermo.
+It was not all doom and gloom for the club, however; in the 1970s, they won the Italian Cup twice, the second final of which was against Palermo.
 The game was tense and finished 1–1 before going to a penalty shootout, where Bologna won 4–3.